Poppy 🇬🇧

 Scout had dug a burrow in a huge dried out pile of animal manure, which is probably where she raised the pups, and Olive and Clover disappeared into the hole.
 Wren, Minnow and Poppy backed themselves into a corner and lay flat among the long grass.
 After two hours, one by one, they were safely in the back of Eve’s car.

 All of the puppies were frozen with fear when they were first rescued.
 Their interactions with humans had probably been extremely limited and it’s likely they’d never really been handled or up close to them before.
 It took a while before the pups would warm to anyone at the shelter and they watched their mum closely to figure out how they should behave.
-They were then integrated with other more confident puppies who helped boost their socialisation skills and they have made good progress since then.
+As of the 20th July, the Farm Family are now all in UK foster homes waiting to find their permanent families.